Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Note when Setting the Resolution:

-The game by default runs at the native resolution of your monitor screen.
-However, if you feel that it lags on the native resolution, then set it to a lower resolution from this option window.
+The game, by default, runs at the native resolution of your monitor screen.
+However, if you feel that it lags on the native resolution, then set it to a lower resolution from this options window.

-So for instance, if your native screen resolution is set to 1920×1080 and you find that you game lags, then set it to a lower resolution like 1600×900 to improve frame rates.
+So, for instance, if your native screen resolution is set to 1920×1080 and you find that your game lags, then set it to a lower resolution, like 1600×900, to improve frame rates.

 Tweaking the Render Distance Settings (High Impact)

-If you have a very weak system such as a system with AMD Ryzen 3 3200G and Vega 3 graphics, you could try setting the Render Distance to very low i.e 2-6.
+If you have a fragile system, such as a system with AMD Ryzen 3 3200G and Vega 3 graphics, you could try setting the Render Distance to very low, i.e., 2-6.

 Biome Blend is Another Culprit (High Impact)

-Another settings that goes hand-in-hand with render distance is the Biome Blend.
-If you have a high render distance with a high Biome Blend than that could tax your your system heavily.
+Another setting that goes hand-in-hand with render distance is the Biome Blend.
+If you have a high render distance with a high Biome Blend, then that could tax your system heavily.

-This is a high impact settings IF you also have a high Render Distance.
+This is a high-impact setting IF you also have a high Render Distance.

-If you want to keep a high render distance, try to keep Biome Blend to a low.
+If you want to keep a high render distance, try to keep Biome Blend low.

 Set Graphics Settings to Fast

-On a weak system, changing the graphics settings to fast can greatly help.
+Changing the graphics settings to fast on a weak system can greatly help.

-It does not have a huge impact on how the game looks and can help improve the FPS when set to low.
+It does not greatly impact how the game looks and can help improve the FPS when set to low.

 Tweak the Mipmap levels

 The mipmap affects how smooth the texture looks.
 You can set the value from 1-4.
-If you are having performance issues, we suggest keeping this value to a minimal.
+If you are having performance issues, we suggest keeping this value to a minimum.

 Mipmap